-eliminates errors normally caused by test lead and contact resistances.
+The 4-Wire configuration eliminates errors normally caused by test lead and contact resistances.
 In many applications the contact resistance can exceed the value of the load by several orders of magnitude.
 The 4300C bypasses this potential error source by providing two terminals of constant current and an additional two terminals for high impedance voltage sensing.
 The result is a fast, accurate resistance measurement of the load, independent of the resistance of the current carrying leads.
-The Theory of Operation in Chapter 7 will illustrate how the 4-wire principle is used to eliminate lead, wire, and contact resistances as potential error sources.
+The 4-wire principle is used to eliminate lead, wire, and contact resistances as potential error sources.